Top 8 Sunset Spots in Asheville, N.C.

 5. Craggy Gardens

-While Craggy Gardens is located on the Blue Ridge Parkway (which we've already highlighted), it holds such a special place in our fans' hearts that it deserves its own mention.
+While Craggy Gardens is located on the Blue Ridge Parkway, it holds such a special place in our fans' hearts that it deserves its own mention.
 For stunning views, hike to Craggy Pinnacle, just seven tenths of a mile to reach the upper overlook.
 You'll look out over layers of mountain ridges and be able to see the Blue Ridge Parkway winding through the mountains below you.
 In June, Craggy Gardens truly comes alive with the purple blooms of the Catawba Rhododendron.

 6. Max Patch

 This grassy bald is definitely a favorite, with true 360-degree views of the Smoky Mountains and an intersection with the Appalachian Trail.
 For a sunset to remember, get there early and bring a picnic and a blanket.
+Note: Please protect this sacred natural wonder by following the principles of Leave No Trace -- plan ahead, be prepared and leave it as you found it.
 You'll also want your camera to capture the colors of the sunset reflected on layers of majestic mountains.
 Here are directions to Max Patch.

 7. The Montford Rooftop Bar